Dadangdut33/Speech-Translate/README.md

 \* Python 3.8 or later (3.11 is recommended) for installation as module.

 - Speaker input only work on windows 8 and above.
-- Internet connection (for translation with API)
+- Internet connection (for translation with API & downloading models)
-- Recommended to have capable [GPU with CUDA compatibility](https://developer.nvidia.com/cuda-gpus) (prebuilt version is using CUDA 11.8) to run each model.
+- Recommended to have capable [GPU with CUDA compatibility](https://developer.nvidia.com/cuda-gpus) (prebuilt version is using CUDA 11.8) for faster result.
 Each whisper model has different requirements, for more information you can check it directly at the [whisper repository](https://github.com/openai/whisper).

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |
 |:------:|:----------:|:------------------:|:------------------:|:-------------:|:--------------:|